Minimal Lagrangian connections on compact surfaces: Introduction

 Furthermore, if $(\Sigma,[g])$ is a compact Riemann surface of negative Euler characteristic $\chi(\Sigma)$, then the metric $g$ of the triple $(g,\beta,C)$ is uniquely determined in terms of $([g],\beta,C)$.
-Using Hodge decomposition, this is achieved by proving existence and uniqueness of a smooth minimum of the following functional defined on the Sobolev space $W^{1,2}(\Sigma)$
+This leads to a quasi-linear elliptic PDE of vortex type, which belongs to a class of equations solved in~\cite{MR3137456} using the technique of sub -- and supersolutions (see also~\cite{MR3432157} for the case when $\beta$ vanishes identically).
+Here instead, we use the calculus of variations and prove existence and uniqueness of a smooth minimum of the following functional defined on the Sobolev space $W^{1,2}(\Sigma)$

-where $\kappa,\xi \in C^{\infty}(\Sigma)$ satisfy $\kappa<0$, $\xi \geqslant 0$ and $g_0 $ denotes the hyperbolic metric in the conformal equivalence class $[g]$.
+where $\kappa,\tau \in C^{\infty}(\Sigma)$ satisfy $\kappa<0$, $\tau \geqslant 0$ and $g_0 $ denotes the hyperbolic metric in the conformal equivalence class $[g]$.